 No. You have a right to the peaceful enjoyment of your property, whether you are an owner or a tenant.
 If this neighbor continues to enter your property without your permission, you have a couple of options.
 First, you can contact law enforcement and request that this person be issued a "no...Read more »

 Any deductions from a tenant's security deposit should comply with the requirements of Florida Statute 83.49.
 Landlords have 30 days from the termination of the lease to notify the tenant in writing of their intention to keep a portion of the tenant's security deposit.
-If the landlord fails to...Read more »
+If the landlord...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.